mloberg/Tea-Fueled-Last.fm-PHP-Class/readme.markdown

 * In getUserRecent() function, see if the track is currently playing
 * In User.getTop calls, get the rank
 * Add more API calls
-* Pass calls back as an array, rather then echo them directly
 * Document

 ***